 We'll get a new processor with improved performance and gaming, better battery life, Android 11, and three great rear cameras.

-And hey, maybe they'll finally put a battery over 4,000 mAh in the XL.
+And hey, maybe they'll finally put a bigger screen and a battery over 4,000 mAh in the XL.

 Samsung Galaxy Android 10 Update Info (2020)